GovTechSG/seed-docs-new/faqs/general-faq.md

  </details>

-<details><summary>Previously, I successfully onboarded my Internet Device to SEED, but now I received an email indicating limited access to SEED-protected resources.
+<details><summary>Previously, I have successfully onboarded my Internet Device to SEED, but now I received an email indicating limited access to SEED-protected resources.
 Why, and what should I do? </summary>

 This suggests SEED detected device configuration issues.
 For example, an unhealthy Microsoft Defender.
 For resolution: